-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \square No \square

-As of June 30, 2011, Ford had outstanding 3,728,794,458 shares of Common Stock and 70,852,076 shares of Class B Stock.
-Based on the New York Stock Exchange Composite Transaction closing price of the Common Stock on that date (\$13.79 per share), the aggregate market value of such Common Stock was \$51,420,075,576.
-Although there is no quoted market for our Class B Stock, shares of Class B Stock may be converted at any time into an equal number of shares of Common Stock for the purpose of effecting the sale or other disposition of such shares of Common Stock.
-The shares of Common Stock and Class B Stock outstanding at June 30, 2011 included shares owned by persons who may be deemed to be "affiliates" of Ford.
-We do not believe, however, that any such person should be considered to be an affiliate.
-For information concerning ownership of outstanding Common Stock and Class B Stock, see the Proxy Statement for Ford's Annual Meeting of Stockholders currently scheduled to be held on May 10, 2012 (our "Proxy Statement"), which is incorporated by reference under various Items of this Report as indicated below.

-As of February 13, 2012, Ford had outstanding 3,729,894,765 shares of Common Stock and 70,852,076 shares of Class B Stock.
-Based on the New York Stock Exchange Composite Transaction closing price of the Common Stock on that date (\$12.54 per share), the aggregate market value of such Common Stock was \$46,772,880,353.

-DOCUMENTS INCORPORATED BY REFERENCE

-Document Proxy Statement

-Where Incorporated Part III (Items 10, 11, 12, 13 and 14)

-As stated under various Items of this Report, only certain specified portions of such document are incorporated by reference in this Report.

-Exhibit Index begins on page 90.
+Large accelerated filer ☑ Accelerated filer □ Non-acce lerated filer □ Indicate by check mark whether the registrant is a shell of ompany (as defined in Rule 12b-2 of the Act).
+Yes □ No ☑ on the New York Stock Exchange Composite Transaction market value of such Common Stock was \$51,420,075,57 Stock may be converted at any time into an equal number disposition of such shares of Common Stock.
+The shares shares owned by persons who may be deemed to be "affiliate.
+For information concerning of the considered to be an affiliate.
+458 shares of Common Stock and 70,852,076 shares of Class B Stock.
+Based closing price of the Common Stock on that date (\$13.79 per share), the aggregate 6.
+Although there is no quoted market for our Class B Stock, shares of Class B of shares of Common Stock for the purpose of effecting the sale or other of Common Stock and Class B Stock outstanding at June 30, 2011 included ates" of Ford.
+We do not believe, however, that any such person should be wnership of outstanding Common Stock and Class B Stock, see the Proxy ently scheduled to be held on May 10, 2012 (our "Proxy Statement"), which is rt as indicated below. ,894,765 shares of Common Stock and 70,852,076 shares of Class B e Transaction closing price of the Common Stock on that date (\$12.54 per share), \$46,772,880,353.
+DOCUMENTS INCORPORATED BY REFERENCE Document Where Incorporated Proxy Statement Part III (Items 10, 11, 12, 13 and 14) As stated under various Items of this Report, only concept. rtain specified portions of such document are incorporated by reference in this Exh ibit Index begins on page 90.